-At the end of each month, after the trains have travelled, the total amount due for the elapsed month is calculated on
+At the end of each month, after the trains have travelled, the total amount due for the elapsed month is calculated on b) Partial cancellation of the reservation

 - the real weight of the trains.
 In case of absence of real data, the theoretical mass is used in order to calculate the amount due. - possible cancellations.